akkapakasaikiran/unlocking-fairness/README.md

 Astract: The prevailing wisdom is that a model’s fairness and its accuracy are in tension with one another.
-However, there is a pernicious modeling-evaluating dualism bedeviling fair machine learning in which phenomena such as label bias are ap- propriately acknowledged as a source of unfairness when designing fair models, only to be tacitly abandoned when evaluating them.
+However, there is a pernicious modeling-evaluating dualism bedeviling fair machine learning in which phenomena such as label bias are appropriately acknowledged as a source of unfairness when designing fair models, only to be tacitly abandoned when evaluating them.
 We investigate fairness and accuracy, but this time under a variety of controlled conditions in which we vary the amount and type of bias.
 We find, under reasonable assumptions, that the tension